Van Jones Awtt Portrait

 Jones, who has a twin sister, Angela, and was raised in the Christian Methodist Episcopal Church, developed an early interest in journalism, which led him to intern with two newspapers and the Associated Press before entering law school.
 After earning his law degree, he moved to California and began his work as an activist.

-After leaving his position as the Ella Baker Center’s executive director, Jones has continued to work with other organizations dedicated to the same goals, such as Rebuild the DreamColor of ChangeGreen for AllCenter for American Progress, and Princeton University’s Woodrow Wilson School of Public and International Affairs.
+After turning over the leadership of the Ella Baker Center’s to a new executive director, Jones continued to work with other organizations dedicated to the same goals, including Rebuild the DreamColor of ChangeGreen for AllCenter for American Progress, and Princeton University’s Woodrow Wilson School of Public and International Affairs.
+He was the founding CEO of the REFORM Alliance and serves as cochair of REFORM’s Action Fund.

 In 2008, his innovative work caught the attention of the incoming Obama Administration.
 Under President Barack Obama, Jones served as special advisor for green jobs, but resigned in 2009 due to controversy over some of his past political activism.
 He was accused of using offensive language, defending a man convicted of killing a policeman, and supporting conspiracy theories about the 9/11 terrorist attacks.
 The charges were widely considered distortions, but Jones said he didn’t want his “radical Left wing Bay Area past” to affect President Obama’s programs.
 “I cannot in good conscience ask my colleagues to expend precious time and energy defending or explaining my past.
 We need all hands on deck, fighting for the future,” he said.